-Options Trading across markets -stocks, securities, currency, commodities is a very very prominent trading stream now across the world.
+Options Trading across markets -stocks, securities, currency, and commodities is a very, very prominent trading stream now across the world.
 It garners the maximum trading volume.
-Buying a call and selling a put is part of bullish options strategies.
+Buying a call and selling a put are part of bullish options strategies.
 Both strategies assume that the stock will remain strong until the expiry.
-That is the market will move only in one direction and that is the upward move.
+That is, the market will move only in one direction, and that is the upward move.
 But the similarities end here.
 And both these strategies are quite different from each other.
 To benefit most from these two strategies, it is very important that we know and understand the difference between buying call vs selling put.

 Before detailing the difference between the buying call vs selling put, let us understand what the two strategies are:

 Buying Call is an easy-to-understand strategy.
 In this, an investor expects the price to rise aggressively and quickly.
 This big and quick jump in stock prices is supposed to offset the speed and value of the time expiration.
 Theoretically, the profit prospects in this tactic are unlimited.
 However, at the same time, the maximum quantum of loss, if the market goes adverse, is pre-defined/ decided.
 In this strategy, the maximum an investor can lose is the amount of premium he pays to buy the Call Option.
 Thus, in this strategy, investors benefit from leverage and hope to earn by increasing the security price.

 Selling a put is a neutral to bullish strategy.
 An investor does not expect the share price to rise significantly until expiration.
 Instead, the investor expects the security price to remain range-bound, around the strike price until expiry.
 Thus, with this strategy, an investor could make a profit in all situations, i.e., if the price falls slightly, rises, or stays the same.
 However, selecting the right strike price is very crucial for this strategy.